 Doing Business in Puerto Rico: 5 Reasons Why

-The Puerto Rican economy is characterized by significant manufacturing activity, with industry accounting for more than 50% of GDP in 2018, while the services sector accounted for most of the rest, with agriculture generating less than 1%.
+The Puerto Rican economy is characterized by significant manufacturing activity, with industry accounting for more than 50% of GDP, while the services sector accounts for most of the rest, with agriculture generating less than 1%.

 That economic division is reflected in the territory’s trade profile, with pharmaceuticals, medical equipment, computers, and garments some of the key export goods produced in Puerto Rico, along with fish and rum.
 In 2018, the total value of exports reached an impressive $60.57 billion.